-The Companies Code foresees the possibility of companies creating certain specialised committees aimed at addressing specific matters in the governance of the company.
-The Governance Code recommends that the board of directors in one-tier models, or the general and supervisory board in two-tier structures, create committees, such as executive and nomination committees.
+Companies may create certain specialised committees to address specific matters of their governance.
+Both the Governance Code and the IPCG Code recommend that the board of directors in one-tier models, or the general and supervisory board in two-tier structures, create committees, such as executive and nomination committees.
+In the one-tier models, the remuneration committee is elected by the shareholders' meeting.